 The analytics engine reads through every piece of text in a dataset and compares every possible combination of words to find statistically significant n-grams.

-An n-gram is a bi-gram by default, but since you have the option to change the n-gram length in the advanced settings of the Unsupervised NLU model and the N-Gram analysis, we call it an n-gram.
+An n-gram is a bi-gram by default, but since you have the option to change the n-gram length in the advanced settings of topic models (Theme Detection, Theme Summarization, Emerging Themes) and the Buzzword Generator, we call it an n-gram.

 Buzzwords constitute a compilation of every statistically significant n-gram found in your textual data.
 In order for an n-gram to be deemed statistically significant, we look at how often the words occur together in the dataset versus how often they occur individually.

-With a buzzword cloud visualization, the Unsupervised NLU model displays n-grams in a cloud of words in various sizes and colors.
+With a buzzword cloud visualization, topic models display n-grams in a cloud of words in various sizes and colors.

 The font size represents the statistical significance of the n-gram.